torvalds/linux/Documentation/x86/boot.rst

 Offset/size:	0x000c/4
 ============	==============

-  This field contains maximal allowed type for setup_data.
+  This field contains maximal allowed type for setup_data and setup_indirect structs.

 The Image Checksum